rdoelman/DONEs.jl/README.md

 # DONEs.jl

 ## Introduction
-DONE (Data-based Online Non-linear Extremun-seeker) is an algorithm for finding the minimum of an unknown function that is typically expensive or difficult to evaluate and that returns a 'measurement' that is (perhaps) corrupted by noise.
+DONE (Data-based Online Non-linear Extremum-seeker) is an algorithm for finding the minimum of an unknown function that is typically expensive or difficult to evaluate and that returns a 'measurement' that is (perhaps) corrupted by noise.
 Typical examples of such functions are ones that require a costly experiment, physical measurements or a long simulation.
 The purpose of the underlying algorithm is to find the minimum of this unknown function in as few measurements as possible.